 When the snow flies, Breckenridge locals come out to play, and it’s not just on the slopes.
 A winter-long calendar of events keeps the lively atmosphere rolling through spring.
-Check out a few top winter festivals and some local’s knowledge on how best to partake.
-The fun continues all year with summer events and fall festivals.
+Check out the top winter festivals to start planning your winter escape around.

 Nov.
 10 – Breckenridge Ski Resort Opening Day

 Local tip: Test out your skiing legs and get your turns on the hill early.
 Don’t forget, après needs just as much training as skiing.
 Make time to get reacquainted with our favorite happy hour watering holes in Breckenridge.

 More info: www.breckenridge.com